 I can get slightly obsessive about finding the perfect flight at the perfect time for the perfect price.
 This holy trinity is difficult to find but the search can often be fun 🙂

-Here’s my go to on-line resources for air and train travel.
+Here are my go-to on-line resources for air and train travel.

-- For booking European rail tickets and passes go to Rail Europe.
+For booking rail tickets go to Omio.
 It also lets you plan routes and check timetables.

 I do like a nice bed for the night.
 Although not a deal-breaker, really good or really bad accommodation can impact on your travel experience.